• Menu

 Steamboat Winter Carnival.

 This is hands-down one of the oldest winter festivals in Colorado, and it’s great for snow sports enthusiasts.
-In 2022, the Steamboat Winter Carnival will celebrate 109 years young, and there will be plenty of ways to celebrate.
+In 2024, the Steamboat Winter Carnival will officially be 111 years young, and there will be plenty of ways to celebrate.
 This February festival incorporates a variety of competitive events, including cross-country races, ski and snowboard competitions, and even foot races.

 If you’re not in a competitive mood, there’s still plenty to do, including snowboarding and skiing, a fireworks display, and nightly entertainment.
-Plus it takes place in downtown Steamboat Springs.
-Feb 9-13, 2022
+Plus it takes place in beautiful downtown Steamboat Springs.

 Frozen Dead Guy Days might be the most unique festival on this list.
 Why?
 Well, the festival is held in honor of a cryogenically frozen man, Bredo Morstel, whose family abandoned him in Nederland, a small town about 25 minutes west of Boulder.
 That’s why the festival seems like a winter carnival with a touch of Halloween.

-Held on the first weekend in March each year, the festival features tons of “Dead Guy” events you won’t find anywhere else, like coffin races, a slow-motion parade, and decorated hearses.
+After over 20 years in Nederland, the event has moved to a new home in Estes Park.
+The festival features tons of “Dead Guy” events you won’t find anywhere else, like coffin races, a slow-motion parade, and decorated hearses.
 Plus, there are plenty of classic winter events like a polar plunge and skiing and snowboarding demonstrations.
-Mar 18-20, 2022

 About Matthew D